 John Tindall an acupuncturist working in London with HIV patients, in 1999 confirmed that Coriolus-MRL produced marked improvement in CD4 levels and viral load.
 They are used in more recent years in the regulation of unstable immune systems in fertility patients.

-Uses Th1/Th2 shift, Leaky gut syndrome, chronic fatigue syndrome, anti- viral action on Epstein-Barr virus, and in Human papillo virus.
+Th1/Th2 shift, leaky gut syndrome, chronic fatigue syndrome, anti- viral action on Epstein-Barr virus, and in Human Papillo virus.

-TCM used in Lung disorders, liver and kidney yin deficiency, phlegm obstructing meridians, and lungs.
+Used in lung disorders, liver and kidney yin deficiency, phlegm obstructing meridians, and lungs.
 Spleen qi deficiencies.
 Nourishes the heart and spirit.

 Caterpillar fungus is derived from a master strain of Cordyceps sourced from high altitudes in Tibet and Nepal.
 It parasites on the larvae of the Lepidoptera moth, and during each Spring grows into a finger shaped fruiting body.
 The MRL raw material is not harvested from dead caterpillar.